 Cheating and plagiarism (the representation of someone else's work as your own, usually by directly copying or paraphrasing without a reference to the original source) will not be tolerated.
-The forging of another student's name or signature on the attendance sheet will also be considered academic dishonesty.
 The penalty will be receiving a (0) for that assignment, without any possibility of make-up work or alternative assignments.
 Additionally, according to the Student Handbook, such acts will be considered a severe infraction and carry a possible sanction of suspension in semester (s) length or expulsion.
 For a more in-depth explanation of academic dishonesty, see the Student Handbook.